-Each group will create a technique chart for the human body based on a container of water.
+Each group will create a technique chart for the human body based on a 20 cm container of water.
 The procedure will be as follows:

-- using a plastic container filled with water to a specific level of 20 cm (approximately the same measurement as an average abdomen), produce a radiograph that has a background density of 1.0.
+- using a plastic container filled with water to a specific level of 20 cm (approximately the same measurement as an average abdomen), produce a CR image that is within the recommended S-number range

-- based on this technique, produce an abdomen radiograph in the supine position.
+- Assess the image for noise (SNR)

+- If acceptable level of noise and within S number range, repeat the image using a higher kV and correspondingly lower mAs (to reduce dose).
+Assess image again for mottle.
+If it is still acceptable, repeat this step until the SNR is unacceptable.
+The previous technique will be the acceptable technique for a 20 cm abdomen

-- based on the Dupont Bit system and the AP abdomen radiograph, create a technique chart for the human body for the areas of:
+- based on the Dupont Bit system and the AP abdomen technique, create a technique chart for the human body for the areas of:

 - vertebra

 - shoulder girdle

 - thoracic cage

 - chest

 - pelvis/hip

 - abdomen

-- plus any other additional areas except skull and extremities.
+- humerus.

-Each group will also create a technique chart for extremities based on an initial radiograph taken of a wrist and ankle.
+Each group will also create a technique chart for extremities based on an initial CR image taken of a wrist and ankle.
+Check S numbers and noise levels increasing kV and decreasing mAs until dose and noise are optimal.